Twinrix Junior (360/10) Preservative Free Suspension for injection

 - TWINRIX JUNIOR (360/10): 360 ELISA units of killed hepatitis A virus and 10 micrograms of the hepatitis B surface protein.

-Inactive ingredients in the vaccine are: aluminium hydroxide, aluminium phosphate, sodium chloride, amino acids for injection, formaldehyde, neomycin sulphate, polysorbate 20, sodium phosphate - dibasic, sodium phosphate - monobasic, trometamol and water.
+Inactive ingredients in the vaccine are: aluminium hydroxide, aluminium phosphate, sodium chloride, amino acid supplement, formaldehyde, neomycin sulphate, polysorbate 20, sodium phosphate - dibasic, sodium phosphate - monobasic, trometamol and water.

-TWINRIX is made without any human blood or blood products, or any other substances of human origin.
+TWINRIX is made without any human blood or blood products.

 The manufacture of this product includes exposure to bovine derived materials.
 No evidence exists that any case of vCJD (considered to be the human form of bovine spongiform encephalopathy) has resulted from the administration of any vaccine product.